Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

   - A simple group may affect animation speed slightly or not at all.
 - **Macro groups**, which represent moves done using a macro in software.
   - Macro groups have `!` as a prefix symbol.
 Example: `!(R U R' U')`
-  - A macro group's move count should be equivalent to the moves on their own.[^macro-etm]
+  - A macro group's move count should be equivalent to the moves on their own.
   - A macro group should animate very quickly or not at all.
 - **Simultaneous groups**, which represent moves done simultaneously.
   - Simultaneous groups have `&` as a prefix symbol.
 Example: `&(U D2)`